arnabganguly/HDInsighthivemigration/Createexternalmetastore.md

  -   **Database Details** :
        - Database: *Choose any allowed name for the metastore* ( I used ***aghive36db*** to represent a Hive 2.1 metastore on an HDInsight 3.6 cluster type
+         - Server :- Click Create new
-        - Server : Choose a Server Name
+            - Choose a Server Name
                  - Server admin login: Create a username
                  - Password/Confirm Password : Enter Metastore Server password
                  - Location : Choose same location as Storage Account